llu13701/sms_analysis/README.md

 transformers <br />
 torch <br />

-For Spacy, we need to download additional two libraries, by typing: python -m spacy download en_vectors_web_lg python -m spacy download en_core_web_lg
+For Spacy, we need to download additional two libraries, by typing: <br />
+python -m spacy download en_vectors_web_lg <br />
+python -m spacy download en_core_web_lg <br />

+Current version only works for Whatsapp US.
+If there are languages other than English, the sentiment and the initiation score could be off.

 If you run into any questions, email me at luyilousia@gmail.com